Vigevano Cathedral: History

 The initial structure on the site was built before the year 1000 and is referred to in documents of as early as 963 and 967.

 The current structure was commissioned by Duke Francesco II Sforza in c.
 1530 and is dedicated to Saint Ambrose.
 Construction on the cathedral, designed by Antonio da Lonate (c.
 1456 c.–c.
 1541), began in 1532 but was not completed until 1612.
 The edifice of the cathedral was completed in 1606 and it was consecrated on 24 April 1612.

 The Spanish Bishop of Vigevano, Juan Caramuel y Lobkowitz, redesigned the west front of Vigevano Cathedral, work which began in 1673 and was completed c.
 1680.
 The only architectural work known to be done by Caramuel, his design displays virtuosity, an eclectic sense, and an interesting geometrical relationship to the square which is cleverly adjusted to bring the ancient cathedral into a line perpendicular to and centered on the axis of the piazza.

 Description

 The interior is designed on the Latin cross plan, with the nave containing a central aisle and two side aisles, and houses works by Macrino d'Alba, Bernardino Ferrari and others, as well as a tempera polyptych of the school of Leonardo da Vinci.

+The second chapel of the left nave, dedicated to Saints James and Christopher, in addition to a valuable seventeenth-century altar, houses the Biffignandi Polyptych, by Bernardo Ferrari, composed of six panels depicting: Madonna with Child and Angels, Deposition, St. Dominic, St. Francis, St. James the Great and St. John, beyond the predella with the doctors of the church, enclosed in a splendid setting.
+Above, the coat of arms of the Biffignandi family testifies to the patronage of the chapel, rebuilt in the nineteenth century.

+Below a predella, whose original provenance is unknown, is composed of two lateral paintings with two prophets holding scrolls and a central panel with three scenes, painted in a single panel divided by golden stripes: Joseph lowered into the cistern, Jonah thrown into the water, swallowed by the whale, Moses and the bronze serpent.
+Made in the first half of the 17th century by a local painter, probably Bernardo Ferrari himself, shows a happy narrative taste and a color that recall Gaudenzian influences.

+In the chapel of St. Charles or of the Blessed Sacrament, two other recently restored works by the painter from Vigevano are preserved: the Gusberti Triptych and a Saint Thomas of Canterbury between saints Helen and Agatha.
+The Madonna with Child between Saint Bernardino, Saint Clare and the Blessed Cristoforo Maccasoli, dated 1502 but unsigned, comes from the convent church of Madonna delle Grazie near Paragella, destroyed in 1805.
+It is attributed to the Piedmontese Renaissance painter Macrino d'Alba; although it does not present the chromatic liveliness of the polyptych of the Certosa di Pavia, it shows a certain analogy with this one.